 Pain Management Therapy & Treatment Clinic In Marietta GA

 Acupuncture & Injury provides Pain Management Therapy and treatment services for patients in Marietta GA and the Greater Atlanta area.
-Dr. Granger is Pain Management Specialist with over 15 years experience.
+Dr. James Granger, MD is a Pain Management Specialist with over 15 years experience.
 Call today!
 (678) 247-2115

 What is your pain management philosophy?

 Our approach to pain management is “ the less the better”.
-We make every attempt to treat pain without the use of Opiods or at the very least the smallest amount necessary.
+We make every attempt to treat pain without the use of Opioids or at the very least the smallest amount necessary.

 As a result of our experience treating addiction, we have learned that many people become addicted to Opiates when they could have been avoided by using alternatives modalities for treating pain.

 What makes our pain management service different?